 In Halifax, Calgary, and Toronto’s waste systems, bread tags are supposed to go directly into the garbage.
 So, if you don’t own bag clips already, it makes more sense to reuse these than go out of your way to buy new ones.
 Here’s another 15 ways to re-use bread tags, ranging from the clever—using them to mark the end of tape rolls—to the, uh…optimistic (bread-clip guitar picks, anyone?).

-To pack your lunch
+To pack a picnic

 Immigrants are truly the pioneer ecofriendly community because you’d never open one of these in your fridge and find that it actually contained yogurt or cream puffs. pic.twitter.com/b8Wixq7LOF

 — Liana Aghajanian (@LianaAgh) June 20, 2019